oriansj/stage0-posix/README.md

 a shell you trust.
 The kernel issue is not yet solved and at the moment the kernel is trusted.

-This repository currently supports AMD64 (x86_64), x86 (i386), AArch64 and RISC-V (64-bit)
+This repository currently supports AMD64 (x86_64), x86 (i386), AArch64 and RISC-V
-architectures.
+(32 and 64-bit) architectures.
 To run the entire bootstrap process in the safest way, run the following command matching your architecture:
 `bootstrap-seeds/POSIX/AMD64/kaem-optional-seed`
 `bootstrap-seeds/POSIX/x86/kaem-optional-seed`
 `bootstrap-seeds/POSIX/AArch64/kaem-optional-seed`
+`bootstrap-seeds/POSIX/riscv32/kaem-optional-seed`
 `bootstrap-seeds/POSIX/riscv64/kaem-optional-seed`
 This uses the kaem seed rather then relying on your shell.